epam/hub-google-components/gsbucket/README.md

 # GS Bucket

+Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.
+Terraform can manage existing and popular service providers as well as custom in-house solutions.

 This component deployms a new gsbucket using Terraform.
 It will return a HMAK keys for further `s3` like access.

 At present this is a minimum viable gsbucket, possibly component will be extended in the future